UMMS-Biocore/bootcamp/session2/usefull.md

 |CMD|The command that started this process|

 ### Stopping Processes
-If the process is running in the forground you can use Ctrl+C command to stop it or you can use ps command to learn PID of that process and use kill command to stop it.
-For example to kill sleep 300 command above.
-It's PID is 4373.
+If the process is running in the foreground you can use Ctrl+C command to stop it or you can use `ps` command to learn PID of that process and use `kill` command to stop it.
+For example to kill `sleep 300` command above, first check the PID which is reported at above as 4373.
 The command below will kill it.

 	$ kill 4373
 	Terminated

-If a process ignores a regular kill command, you can use kill -9 followed by the process ID as follows.
+If a process ignores a regular kill command, you can use `kill -9` followed by the process ID as follows.

 	$ kill -9 4373
 	Terminated

-***Note that, PID or a Process ID is different than JOBID in LSF schedular.***
+* **Note that, PID or a Process ID is different than JOBID in LSF schedular.**

 ### The top Command
 The top command is a very useful tool for quickly showing processes sorted by various criteria.